BellaMoonaria/Moon-Development/privacy-policy.md

 ## Removal of Data

-### Automatic removal
+### Automatic Removal

 Stored Data can be removed automatically through means of removing the Bot from a server by either kicking or banning.

-The automatic removal of data has certain limitations that we cannot fix or avoid.
+The automatic removal of Data has certain limitations that we cannot fix or avoid.
 Limitations include, but aren't limited to, downtime of the Bot due to maintenance or technical issues at our hosting provider or Discord Inc.

 In such events, you can request [manual removal](#manual-removal).

-### Manual removal
+### Manual Removal

-Manual removal of the data can be requested through e-mail at bella.moonaria@gmail.com.
+Manual removal of the Data can be requested through e-mail at bella.moonaria@gmail.com.
-For security reasons, we will ask you to provide us with proof of ownership of the server that you wish the data to be removed of.
+For security reasons, we will ask you to provide us with proof of ownership of the account or server that you wish the Data to be removed of.

-Only a server owner may request manual removal of data.
+Only a server owner may request manual removal of server related Data.
-Requesting manual data removal will result in the Bot being removed from the server, if still present on it.
+Requesting manual Data removal will result in Removal of the Bot from the server, if still present on it.

 ## Underage Users